nylas/nylas-mail/docs/React.md

 Order:   2
 ---

 Nylas Mail uses [React](https://facebook.github.io/react/) to create a fast, responsive UI.
 Packages that want to extend the Nylas Mail interface should use React.
-Using React's [JSX](https://facebook.github.io/react/jsx-in-depth.html) syntax is optional, but both [JSX](https://facebook.github.io/react/jsx-in-depth.html) and [CJSX](https://github.com/jsdf/coffee-react) (Coffeescript) are available.
+Using React's [JSX](https://facebook.github.io/react/jsx-in-depth.html) syntax is optional, but both [JSX](https://facebook.github.io/react/jsx-in-depth.html) and [CJSX](https://github.com/jsdf/coffee-react) (CoffeeScript) are available.

 For a quick introduction to React, take a look at Facebook's [Getting Started with React](https://facebook.github.io/react/getting-started.html).